 That was a hack.
 A simple hack to open a glass.
 Hacking doesn’t just mean sabotaging or entering security holes.

-They talk about systems, security, privacy, codes, etc. and only a few of them really pay attention to society.
+They talk about operating systems, security, privacy, codes, hardware, etc. and only a few of them really pay attention to society.
 Few of them talk about politics, or nature.
 We see less and less hackers talking about plastic problems in world.

 Of course there’s people who are interested in technologies that help mother nature but there’s not a lot of them.
 New hackers, mostly, think that being a computer guy means leaving every other subject in life; and that’s wrong.